kbabiy/LogCast/README.md

 For case of standalone configuration or when selected logging framework doesn't support the fallback logging mechanism, file fallback logger is provided

-In order to enable this functionality use 'FallbackLogDirectory' option when configuring your loggin setup.
-This can be rooted directory or not.
+In order to enable this functionality use 'FallbackLogDirectory' option when configuring your logging setup.
+This can be both absolute or relative director path.
-In case relative path is used as an input parameter it is being rooted to '{Path.GetTempPath()}\LogCastTemp'
+In case relative path is used it is being rooted to '{Path.GetTempPath()}\LogCastTemp'

 Base directory of an applicaion is not used in order to avoid unexpected side effects on the client application